miaviles/gittutorial/README.md

 # gittutorial
-Get started with git for beginers
+Get started with git for beginners